Game Systems

 How It Works

+Each damaging hit chips away at the Toughness gauge.
+When it reaches 0, the target enters Break state.
 Only hits that actually deal damage (Normal or Critical) chip the gauge — misses, nullified hits, and non-damaging skills don't count.
+The gauge refills after break ends.

 Super Armor Damage Per Hit